Inova Health to Redevelop Alexandria Mall Site Into Hospital Campus

 Owners of the 11-acre site where the mall once stood a joint venture consisting of Foulger-Pratt, The Howard Hughes Corporation (HHC) and Seritage Growth Properties (SRG) sold the land to the City of Alexandria’s Industrial Development Agency for $54 million.

-Concurrently, the agency entered into a 99-year ground lease with Inova Health System for the land, with plans for a new Alexandria hospital.
+The agency also inked a 99-year ground lease with Inova Health System, with plans for a new Alexandria hospital.
 Inova Health System will invest $1 billion to create a new medical campus, according to the agency.

 “HHC and SRG, the legacy landowners, partnered with Foulger‑Pratt in 2020 to envision a comprehensive redevelopment of the site,” Jay Kelly, Foulger-Pratt’s vice president, development, told Commercial Observer.
 “The JV was formed with the sale of the 11 acres to Inova and the city as a fundamental part of the business plan.”